 An attorney who has experience handling truck accidents can help you determine who was at fault.
 They know the law and know which facts will be critical to your claim.
 They also likely have relationships with experts who can determine what caused the accident and reconstruct exactly what happened.
 Your attorney can also speak on your behalf, so you don’t have to waste time and effort arguing with the truck driver who insists the accident was your fault.

 Just because the other driver is blaming you it doesn’t mean you don’t have a case.
 The attorneys at Staver Accident Injury Lawyers, P.C. have the knowledge and the experience to help you prove the truck driver’s fault.
+Our truck accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Call us at (312) 236-2900 or our online contact form to schedule a free consultation – we can evaluate your case and help you understand your options.